 Stencilling Snowflakes on the Window

-I painted everything with Cotton chalk paint, and although some of the snowflakes appear slightly darker, the difference is only due to using a little more paint on some of them.
+I painted everything with white chalk paint, and although some of the snowflakes appear slightly darker, the difference is only due to using a little more paint on some of them.

 After placing the snowflake stencil right in the middle of the window, straight up, I decided that repeating that would be way too dense and structured.
 I wanted a more random pattern, so I twisted the stencil sideways and didn’t paint all four snowflakes in one placement.